 At some point in your personal training career you may encounter the opportunity to train overweight or obese clients.
-If you are seasoned personal trainer or a newbie to personal training, you may find these tips on how to train overweight or obese clients helpful!
+If you are seasoned personal trainer or a newbie to personal training, you may find these tips for training overweight clients helpful!

 Weight problems may be related to medical conditions or it may simply be that there is an over-consumption of food.
 Your success and theirs will require the recognition that diet plays a crucial role and that the client must change their diet.
 Discussing a no nonsense, no fad simple nutrition plan will encourage their compliance to their new exercise program.